burtonwilliamt/carlogicapi/tutorials/Hello-Sumo/tutorial.md

 ###Basic Sumo run-through

-This tutorial is the Hello Sumo tutorial found [here](http://sumo.dlr.de/wiki/Tutorials/Hello_Sumo).
+This tutorial is an overview of the Hello Sumo Tutorial.
+If you want to dig deeper into the code, I suggest you go read it [here](http://sumo.dlr.de/wiki/Tutorials/Hello_Sumo).
 This will show you how to create your own simulation from nothing.

 1. Create a directory to place your files in.
 In my case, I called this Hello-Sumo/.